 Why choose Active Orthopedics & Sports Medicine?

 Active Orthopedic & Sports Medicine Spine Surgeons are Board Certified and Fellowship Trained minimally invasive spine surgery experts.
 If you are considering spine surgery, please contact us to see if you are a candidate for minimally invasive spine surgery.
-We have conveniently located offices in Hackensack, Montclair, Emerson & Elmwood Park.
+We have conveniently located offices in Hackensack, Montclair, and Emerson.